• Skip to primary navigation

 Ingredients

-ingredients for pumpkin pie bars
+glass bowls of ingredients for pumpkin pie bars

 You don't need anything fancy to make these delicious pumpkin pie bars!
 Let's talk about the key ingredients for this easy fall dessert.

-• Pumpkin Puree: Canned pumpkin puree has a lower water content than homemade, so that's what I used for this recipe.
-Make sure you're not using pumpkin pie mix, as that isn't pure pumpkin puree.
+• Pumpkin Purée: Canned pumpkin puree has a lower water content than homemade, so that's what I used for this recipe.
+Make sure you're not using pumpkin pie mix, as that isn't pure pumpkin purée.

 • Evaporated Milk: Since evaporated milk is creamy and lower in fat, this is the traditional choice for making pumpkin pie, but you can use regular milk or heavy cream if you need to substitute.